mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 Workaround the issue by executing a few extra steps:

-On the shell of the virtual device execute:
+On the shell of the device execute:
 ```
 mkfifo /data/mender/dump
 mender-snapshot dump > /data/mender/dump
 ```

-Then, back to the shell on the host where you have the variables form the Get Started guide, run:
+The last command will not terminate, but will wait for you to execute commands from the host.
+So back in the shell on the host where you have the variables form the Get Started guide, run:

 ```
 ssh -p 8822 root@${IP_ADDRESS} cat /data/mender/dump > rootfs.ext4